 A farmer’s daughter from Cornwall, I studied German and Russian at Newnham College Cambridge.
 After training in social work at the Universities of Chicago and Newcastle I started out as a psychiatric social worker before becoming an Oxford tutor.
 I am now an Emeritus Fellow of Green Templeton College, Oxford.

 After many publications in social work, psychiatry and psychology, over the last few years I have reinvented myself as a fiction writer.
-I’ve had twenty-five short stories published and been listed in several short story competitions.
-This year my story “The Woman who Slept with a Monkey” won first prize in the Plymouth Short Story Competition.
+I’ve had thirty short stories published and been listed in several short story competitions.
+In 2018 my story “The Woman who Slept with a Monkey” won first prize in the Plymouth Short Story Competition.

 The first draft of my novel Timed Out (written during a University of East Anglia Certificate course) won first prize in the Writers’ Village Novel Competition and the Writers Billboard First Chapter Competition, and it was on the short list for the Exeter Novel Prize.